michigansnowboardclub/michigansnowboardclub.github.io/content/officers.md

 +++
 title = "Officers"
+description = "MSC Officers"
+date = "2023-3-28"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
+aliases = ["about-us", "about-hugo", "contact"] author = "n/a"
 +++

 Officers help run the snowboard club here at Michigan.
-We often wear jerseys to events so we can identify us easily.
-We think we're pretty chill, so feel free to come up and talk with us at events
+We often wear jerseys to events so you can identify us easily.
+We're pretty chill, so feel free to come up and talk with us at events

-Full officer descriptions and pictures coming soon!
+(Note to officers: send me your bios or else it's going to stay as chatgpt)

 ## Executives
 {{< people >}}